 Ok, this should be another easy one.
 Let’s just rerun the Spark app from Step 1.
 There is no need to rebuild or change how we deployed because we updated default configuration in the spark-defaults.conf file previously.
 So now we’re all set, so let’s just re-run it.

-STEP 6 Review Spark APplication Performance metrics in HISTORY SERVER
+Step 6 Review Spark Application Performance metrics in Spark History Server

 Alright, the moment of truth…. drum roll, please…

 Refresh the http://localhost:18080/ and you will see the completed application.
 Click around you history-server-running-person-of-the-world you!
 You now are able to review the Spark application’s performance metrics even though it has completed.

 That’s right.
 Let’s boogie down.
 This means, let’s dance and celebrate.
 Now, don’t celebrate like you just won the lottery… don’t celebrate that much!
 But a little dance and a little celebration cannot hurt.
 Yell “whoooo hoooo” if you are unable to do a little dance.
 If you can’t dance or yell a bit, then I don’t know what to tell you bud.

 In any case, as you can now see your Spark History server, you’re now able to review Spark performance metrics of a completed application.
 And just in case you forgot, you were not able to do this before.
 But now you can.
 Slap yourself on the back kid.

 I hope this Spark tutorial on performance monitoring with History Server was helpful.
 See the screencast below in case you have any questions.
 If you still have questions, let me know in the comments section below.